edelveiss/edelveiss/README.md

 ### Hi, I'm Tatiana! 👋  I'm a full-stack web developer with an interest in front-end and back-end development.
 - 💪 I'm currently working on a Merchant Marketplace project.
 My role is front-end dev.
 - 💻 I use daily: `.js` `.jsx` `.py` `.json` `.html` `.css` `.md`
-- 🌱 I’m currently learning more about **JavaScript, React, Redux, NodeJS, Python, CS Algorithms**
+- 🌱 I’m currently working and learning more about **JavaScript, React, Redux, NodeJS, Python, GraphQl, Gatsby, CS Algorithms**
 - 👯 I’m looking to collaborate on front-end and back-end web development
 - 💬 Ask me about: **web design**,**front-end dev**, **back-end dev**